Alumni Affairs

 You can donate to a specific project or the school's general fund, at SMS or for the Christian Brothers projects nationally.

-If you live abroad: There are sometimes significant fees (~$30-40) to wire funds, maybe a little less for a hardcopy bank draft (which can get lost in the mail — you don't want that).
+Long answer: It costs ~$30-40 to wire funds, maybe a little less for a hardcopy bank draft (which can get lost in the mail).
 Ask about a wire transfer in the currency of the recipient (rupees), rather than your currency.
 That may reduce or eliminate the charges.
 On the Indian side, the Foreign Contribution Regulation Act (FCRA) governs some of this.
 The overseas-donation form includes items such as a copy of your passport, Income Tax Department's Permanent Account Number (PAN) if you have one, and Overseas Citizen of India (OCI) ID if you have one.
-It's a bit to navigate, and a bunch of personal information to surrender.
+It's a lot to navigate, and a lot of personal information to send over insecure comms channels.
 You may want to pool funds with friends, to organize a single remittance.
-Or have someone in India front the funds, and reimburse them (in cash, to avoid an unwarranted tax levy on them).
-Either way, being a foreign donation, you probably won't get a charitable tax deduction in your country.
+Being a foreign donation, you probably won't get a charitable tax deduction in your country.

 Home